A natural Gromov-Witten virtual fundamental class: Abstract

 \section{Abstract}

-We prove that the Gromov-Witten moduli space of a compact symplectic manifold carries a unique virtual fundamental class that satisfies certain naturality conditions.
-The theorem also applies to moduli spaces of relative $J$-holomorphic maps.
-The virtual fundamental class is constructed using only Gromov-type perturbations by introducing stabilizing divisors and systematically applying the naturality conditions.
+We describe a program for proving that the Gromov-Witten moduli spaces of compact symplectic manifolds carry a unique virtual fundamental class that satisfies certain naturality conditions.
+The virtual fundamental class is constructed using only Ruan-Tian perturbations by introducing stabilizing divisors, using \v{C}ech homology, and systematically applying naturality conditions.
+In high dimensions or low genus, no gluing theorems are needed.